veryacademy/django-ecommerce-project/README.md

 # Tutorials
 The tutorials, found here on YouTube take you through the steps of developing an ecommerce application with Python Django, prodominately deploying the Django templating system.

+## Prerequisites
+None.
+This course is a great introduction for your first day with Django.

+## Audience
+New developers, new Python Django developers, Python Django enthusiasts, students and anyone we have missed.

 ## Course Content

 ### **Part-1 Building the product catalogue**